New Medical Leadership Model

 • All divisions are now regional rather than site or geography-based.

-• Most leadership roles will combine governance, quality, and operational responsibilities.
+• Most leadership roles will combine governance, quality, and operational responsibilities, ensuring a more integrated and efficient approach across the organization.

 Changes to Acute Structure:

-• A new role, the Site Chief, has been created to serve as the department’s service lead at each site, providing hands-on support with day-to-day issues, HR, scheduling, and system navigation.
+• *NEW* Site Chief, has been created to serve as the department’s service leader at each site, providing hands-on support with day-to-day issues, HR, scheduling, recruitment and system navigation.

 • Chiefs of Staff and Site Chiefs will take on a greater role in local operations, empowering them to better support medical staff.